Kyiv Urban Electric Train: Infrastructure

 All the railroad infrastructure the Kyiv Urban Electric Train utilizes already existed in the city and is shared with other services of the Ukrzaliznytsia (both passenger and freight).
 However, not all of the Kyiv's rail stations and halts are served by the project.

-The trains depart from and arrive to the dedicated terminus platform at the Darnytsia Station, thus making a circle on the Kyiv ring railroad through the Kyiv Passenger Railway Station.
-However, not all of the trains commence full circle: some early and last runs start or terminate at the Kyiv-Volynskyi Station.
+The trains depart from and arrive to the dedicated terminus platform at the Darnytsia station, thus making a circle on the Kyiv ring railroad through the Kyiv-Pasazhyrskyi station.
+However, not all of the trains commence full circle: some early and last runs start or terminate at the Kyiv-Volynskyi station.
 Passengers are advised to consult with the schedule and pay attention to the on-platform audio announcements.

 Connections with other public transport

 Kyiv Urban Electric Train is designed as a mean of transporting passengers to- and from the Kyiv Metro stations and major public transport routes.
 Thus, all stops for the moment are essentially multimodal transfer hubs.